tsmboa0/copperx-smartbot/README.md

 If we are selected for the bounty, we will work with the CopperX team to implement these features seamlessly.

+Note: The current free Groq API is rate limited, please reduce how frequent you use the natural language queries for now. (up to 10 natural language queries per min)

 ### Core Technologies
 - **Backend**: Node.js
 - **AI Integration**: LangGraph